What is victimisation?

 If you are feeling anxious or depressed, make sure that you talk to someone.

-You can make an appointment to see your doctor, or you can contact:
+Speak to a friend or you can make an appointment to see your doctor.